 - Tamari, Cilantro, Jasmine Rice, Naan, Lime Wedges

-In a Dutch oven, add the coconut oil and bring to a shimmer.
+- In a saucepan or Dutch oven, add the coconut oil and bring to a shimmer.
 Add the onions and saute on medium-low for about 7-8 minutes or until the onions are slightly tender.

-Add the garlic and push it around the pan until fragrant, about 30 seconds (it burns easily so be sure to keep an eye on it!).
-Sprinkle in the ginger, garam masala, chili powder and red pepper flakes.
-Stir for about 1 minutes until the onions are coated and spices are fragrant.
+- Add the garlic and push it around the pan until fragrant, about 30 seconds (it burns easily so be sure to keep an eye on it!).
+Sprinkle in the ginger, garam masala, chili powder, and red pepper flakes.
+Stir for about 1 minute until the onions are coated and spices are fragrant.
 Deglaze the pan with the tomatoes and all its juices.
-Stir to incorporate, then add the lentils, potatoes and cauliflower.
+Stir to incorporate, then add the lentils, potatoes, and cauliflower.
 Stir.
 The mixture will seem dry at this point, but it will cook down.
 Bring to a simmer, turn heat to low and put a lid on the pot.
 Cook on low, covered, for about 25 minutes or until the potatoes are fork tender.
-Stir occassionally.
+Stir occasionally.

 - Stir in coconut milk and sprinkle in the sea salt.
 Warm through for a few minutes.
 Adjust salt as needed.
 A few sprinkles of Tamari and lime juice are quite nice.
 Sprinkle with chopped cilantro and serve family style with rice and naan.

 - Store in a covered container, in the refrigerator for up to three days or in the freezer (with or without rice) for up to two weeks.